-Our Board of Directors
+Board of Directors

-Lynn Terwoerds, President
+Lynn Terwoerds, Board Chair

-Lynn TerwoerdsLynn began her sailing career late in life with an ocean passage from Hawaii to Seattle and repeated the magical experience again four years later as First Mate.
-For the past 25 years she has been in information security and risk management, working for large corporations – Microsoft, Barclays and Oracle.
-Her background includes being a founding member of the Cloud Security Alliance, working on national critical infrastructure protection projects with IT-ISAC and Telecom and Electrical Power Interdependency Task Force.
-Her volunteer work includes being former board member of the National Women’s Sailing Association and currently serving on the advisory board for the Executive Women’s Forum.
-She enjoys sailing locally with her spouse Nancy aboard Tethys.
+Lynn began her sailing career late in life with an ocean passage from Hawaii to Seattle.
+She repeated the magical experience again four years later as First Mate.
+For the past 25 years, she has been in information security and risk management, working for large corporations—Microsoft, Barclays, and Oracle.
+Her background includes being a founding member of the Cloud Security Alliance, working on national critical infrastructure protection projects with IT-ISAC, Telecom, and the Electrical Power Interdependency Task Force.
+Her volunteer work includes being a former board member of the National Women’s Sailing Association and currently serving on the First Fed board and advisory board for the Executive Women’s Forum.
+She enjoys sailing locally with her spouse, Nancy, aboard Tethys.

-Scott Vokey, Vice President
+Scott Vokey, Vice Chair

 Kirstin Sandaas, Treasurer

-markKirstin grew up boating and windsurfing with her family in and around the Pacific Northwest, which drove a love of the water and the beauty in our region.
-For 16 years Kirstin served in a variety of finance and accounting functions at Saltchuk Resources and its operating subsidiaries.
-She spent13 of those years as CFO for Foss Maritime, a global marine services business that was formed in Tacoma in 1889.
-Prior to joining the Saltchuk organization, Kirstin worked at Optiva Corporation, makers of the Sonicare toothbrush, and previous to that with various public accounting firms.
+Kirstin grew up boating and windsurfing with her family in and around the Pacific Northwest, which fostered a love of the water and the beauty of the region.
+For 16 years, Kirstin served in various finance and accounting roles at Saltchuk Resources and its operating subsidiaries.
+She spent 13 of those years as CFO for Foss Maritime, a global marine services business founded in Tacoma in 1889.
+Prior to joining Saltchuk, Kirstin worked at Optiva Corporation, makers of the Sonicare toothbrush, and previously with public accounting firms.
 Kirstin holds graduate and undergraduate degrees in accounting from the University of Washington.
-Kirstin retired from the Seattle Foundation in May 2021, where she held the role of Chief Financial Operating Officer.
-In addition to spending time on the water, Kirstin loves to travel, is an avid cyclist and enjoys hiking and golfing.
-Kirstin also serves on the board of the Perigee Fund and the Finance Committee of the Seattle-King-Kittitas County Habitat for Humanity.
+Kirstin retired from the Seattle Foundation in May 2021, where she served as Chief Financial Operating Officer.
+In addition to spending time on the water, Kirstin loves to travel, is an avid cyclist, and enjoys hiking and golfing.
+Kirstin also serves on the board of the Perigee Fund and Seattle-King-Kittitas County Habitat for Humanity.

 LeeAnne Schirato, Secretary